Katherine Ross1

 1. [S7062] James Henderson Davis, Death Certificate.

-2. [S4338] Letter(s) from Harold Bowditch; letter from Harold Bowditch (Brookline, Massachusetts) to Frederick T. Bowditch (Strongsville, Ohio), 26 June 1942, p.
+2. [S4338] Harold Bowditch Letters; letter from Harold Bowditch (Brookline, Massachusetts) to Frederick T. Bowditch (Strongsville, Ohio), 26 June 1942, p.
 38.

-3. [S4367] North Carolina, U.S., Marriage Records, 1741-2011.
-Record for J. H. Davis and Burtha Bowditch, from Mitchell Co.
+3. [S4367] North Carolina, U.S., Marriage Records, 1741-2011; record for J. H. Davis and Burtha Bowditch, from Mitchell Co.
 Marriage Register (1862-1992).

 5. [S7058] 1910 U.S. Census, J. Henderson Davis household, Mitchell Co., North Carolina.